 Bendix: Site Unseen Documentary

 Filmmaker Anthony Scalia says he spent his whole life driving past the venerable Bendix Diner—an old-fashioned, stainless steel fixture on the median between Route 17 North and South in Hasbrouck Heights—and never pulled over.
-And then he did, and he just had to tell the story in film.
+And then he did; he just had to tell the story in film.
 He spent the next three years to create this story on film.
-Now, we just need to find when and where the film will ultimately be released.
+We must find when and where the film will ultimately be released.

-If you get a chance, find the film at one of their film festivals and watch it.
-It’s FANTASTIC.
-Take a look at an interview with Anthony Scalia and Steve Adabado Jr. on PBS as they discuss John, his diner, his family, and the documentary process.
+If you get the opportunity, find the film at one of their film festivals and enjoy.
+It’s fantastic.
+You can also watch an interview with Anthony Scalia and Steve Adabado Jr. on PBS as they discuss John, his diner, his family, and the documentary process.

 Interview with Anthony Scalia on NJN